bruth/backbone-common/README.md

 used together.
 This includes Model/Collection pairs, View/CollectionView pairs, etc. See https://github.com/bruth/backbone-common/blob/master/models/polling.coffee for an example of a model and collection that implements polling functionality.
+* Ensure modules are included in their respective top-level file.
+See #4 for details.